glottospace/glottospace/README.md

 ## Plotting language locations on a map

-Imagine you’re working with languages in a particular region, and want to visualize them on a map.
+Imagine you're working with languages in a particular region, and want to visualize them on a map.
 With glottospace this is easy!
 You could for example filter all languages in South America, and show which ones of them are isolate languages: